dengking/programming-language/docs/C++/Guide/Memory-model&atomic-lib/Design/Multiple-level-memory-model/sciencedirect-Shared-Memory-Application-Programming/index.md

 This memory model imposes the strongest **memory order constraints**.
 In fact, there is more to **sequential consistency** than the **happens before relation** exhibited in Listing 8.2.
 Broader global synchronizations are implemented, forcing all threads to see all the sequential consistent synchronizations in the program happening in the same order.
 There is, in a given program, a unique global order of sequentially consistent atomic operations, seen by all the threads in the process.

+> NOTE:
+>
-> NOTE: global synchronization是什么含义？下面也有global order的描述。
+> 一、global synchronization是什么含义？下面也有global order的描述。

 #### `memory_order_seq_cst`